 “I can’t offer you mercy.
 I rather give them a permanent answer to their prayers.
 Don’t you think that’s fair?
 A permanent answer is the best answer.”

-Dele struggled then howled in agony when his nailed wrists shifted.
+Dele struggled and howled when his nailed wrists shifted.
 He wheezed, trembling as Dr Gabe leisurely walked in his direction.

 “And if your right hand causes you to sin, cut it off and throw it away.
 It is better for you to lose one part of your body than for your whole body to go into hell.”
 The doctor gripped his arm, tugging it a bit.
 Dele screamed again, voice hoarse and throat on fire.

 “Do you see how apt that scripture is?
 Whether you believe me or not, I am helping you.”

 “No, please.”
 Dele implored, his voice rough.
 He would have sunk to his knees if he wasn’t tied to a chair.